-Burnley, Great Britain, 4th April 2017 – Stéphane Cueille, Safran Senior Executive VP R&T and Innovation inaugurated the new non-destructive testing process (NDT) for composite panels of aircraft nacelles.
+Burnley, UK, April 4, 2017 – Stéphane Cueille, Safran Senior Executive VP R&T and Innovation inaugurated the new non-destructive testing process (NDT) for composite panels of aircraft nacelles.
 The use of infrared thermography combined with augmented reality projection is a world first.

 This process was devised for the A320neo LEAP-1A and A330neo Trent 7000 nacelle programs for which production is expected to boom over the next three years.
 The results live up to the expectations: 50% less inspection cycle time and increase of availability of the equipment thanks to the separation of the controls and marking activities.
 Working conditions are also improved thanks to enhanced ergonomic softwares (developed by Safran) and easier controls.

 "This is more than a new industrial method - it is an innovative process.
 The teams were mobilised in record time to find solutions for providing support to our customers," explained Victoria Foy, Managing Director of Safran Nacelles in Burnley.
 "They put the Group's highest expertise to use, as well as existing technological and digital tools, such as automation and augmented reality.
 The digital factory is now a reality at Safran Nacelles".